chabErch/Linum/docs/source/renderers/svg_renderer.rst

      start: 2020-06-01
      finish: 2020-07-01

-To determine svg styles you need to use ``styles`` sub section and css style file.
+To determine svg styles you need to use ``styles`` sub section and css file.
-In ``styles`` sub section it is possible to determine some properties, that cannot be set with css.
+In ``styles`` sub section it is possible to determine some properties, that can't be set in css.
 There are properties like cell size, padding and text align.

 .. note::

-   Using ``styles`` subsection drops all default style settings.
+   Using ``styles`` sub section drops all default style settings.

    You can see default theme in ``linum/styles/svg/svg_default_context.yaml`` file.